dineshchhantyal/3d-cnn-classification/README.md

 # 3D Nucleus State Classification in Time-Series Microscopy

-**Author:** Dinesh Chhantyal, SCC

----

 ## Project Summary

-This project is a complete solution for automatically extracting, cleaning, and classifying the states of cell nuclei in 3D time-series microscopy images.
+This project is a solution for extracting, cleaning, and classifying the states of cell nuclei in 3D time-series microscopy images.
 The main model, **4ncnn**, uses both spatial and temporal information, plus segmentation masks, to achieve high accuracy.
 Other models (CNN-only, 3ncnn, RNN) are included for comparison, but may not have the latest improvements.

 ---